Somewhere My Love and Other Great Hits

 Somewhere My Love and Other Great Hits is an album by Ray Conniff and The Singers.
 It was released in 1966 on the Columbia label (catalog no. CS-9319).
 The title track reached No. 9 on the singles chart.

+Chart performance

-The album debuted on Billboard magazine's "Top LPs" chart on July 30, 1966, peaked at No. 3, and remained on that chart for 41 weeks.
+The album debuted on Billboard magazine's "Top LPs" chart on July 16, 1966, peaked at No. 3, and remained on that chart for 41 weeks.
 It was certified by the RIAA as a platinum record.
+It was his best charting album ever, coming after a well charting single with the same name.
+The album peaked at No. 34 in the UK in 1967.

+Reception

 AllMusic later gave the album a rating of three stars.
 Reviewer Cub Koda called it the "lushest of all Conniff albums."